 False worship in biblical history, the distinguishing marks of a true church, examples of false churches & practical considerations for Christians in those groups.

-A false church is where the Word of God and true gospel is not honored or taught, where the sacraments are not properly administered, and where church discipline is not faithfully exercised.
+A false church is where the Word of God and true gospel are not honored or taught, where the sacraments are not properly administered, and where church discipline is not faithfully exercised.

 What is a false church?

 In our age of toleration and retreating Christian culture, it may seem rude to suggest some churches are false while others are true.
 But the question is not new.
-As we will see, throughout Biblical and church history godly leaders have aimed to distinguish between true and false worship.
+As we will see, throughout biblical and church history, Christian leaders have aimed to distinguish between true and false worship.
 In other words, the concepts of a “true church” and a “false church” are not new.

-In this post I aim to review false worship in Biblical history, identify the distinguishing marks of a true church, and provide examples of false churches with practical considerations for Christians in those groups.
+In this overview, I aim to review false worship in biblical history, identify the distinguishing marks of a true church, and provide examples of false churches with practical considerations for Christians in those groups.

 False Worship in Biblical History